bpauwels/ocr-sqs-s3-ecs-cloudformation/README.md

-# CloudFormation Templates for a example OCR service with Amazon ECS, SQS, and S3
+# CloudFormation Templates for an example OCR service with Amazon ECS, SQS, and S3

 ## Overview